murdens/google_searchresults/README.md

 Covered:

 CSS Grid
 Flexbox, tried to avoid use of inline block and floats.
-Also embeded fLexbox within a flexbox for related search items.
+Also embeded flexbox within a flexbox for related search items.
 Use of img and href to link related search results.

 Review: